 Where Georgia Allows E-Bikes

-All classes of electric bikes can be legally operated on the road.
+All classes of ebikes can be legally operated on the road.
 There, cyclists must follow the same traffic laws as cyclists on usual bicycles.
 One of the main rules is riding as far to the right as practicable, except when turning left or avoiding hazards.
 However, a cyclist riding away from the right side should pay extra care and consideration for safety on the road.
 The other essential rules include using designated bike lanes when possible, yielding to pedestrians, and signaling turns.

 Still, electric bikes are not allowed on a sidewalk in most areas.
 This is often considered unsafe and is restricted even for traditional bicycles in some areas.